gauggelb/Officebarista/hardware/README.md

 ## 3D Modelling
 To model the Cases we used Fusion 360.
-The Cases can be printed:
+The Cases can be printed with every 3D-Printer by using the 3D Models:

+### Cases included:
  - ToF Case
  - BaseStation Case